Uninett/probe-website/DOCUMENTATION.md

 image_generation/probe_init.sh.
 It essentially does the following things:

 - Activate WiFi driver
-- Install curl & autossh
+- Install curl & dnsutils (for dig)
 - Generate SSH key pair
 - Gather wlan0 MAC address
 - Register pub SSH key with server (identify with MAC) (see [Association][])
-- If registration successful, receive a port number (see [SSH port query][])
+- If registration is successful, receive a port number (see [SSH port query][])
 - Generate an autossh command (rev. SSH) with the received port, and wrap it in a systemd unit file
+- Generate a systemd unit file that runs the create_ssh_tunnel.sh script
+    - In addition to connecting to the server via ssh, this script also modifies the network routing table to make sure only the connection to the server goes over eth0 (if available), while everything else goes over wlan0 (measurements etc.)
-- Initiate SSH tunnel to dummy user on server and idle (the tunnel will be degenerate -> /bin/false as shell) (see [The SSH tunnel procedure][])
+- Initiate SSH tunnel to dummy user on server by starting systemd unit file and idle (the tunnel will be degenerate -> /bin/false as shell) (see [The SSH tunnel procedure][])

 If association with the server is not successful (e.g. if the probe has not been registered yet), the probe will just keep on trying.

-At this stage the proe *must* be connected to the internet via ethernet, because it currently has no WiFi credentials to use.
+At this stage the probe *must* be connected to the internet via ethernet, because it currently has no WiFi credentials to use.

 # Website